Malaysian tropical rainforest

 Inter-monsoon Periods

 March-April & October.
-This is the time for spectacular thunderstorms.
-The air is heavy, but the landscapes are a vibrant green.
+This is the season of spectacular thunderstorms.
+The air feels heavy, but the landscapes turn a vivid, brilliant green.

 Leisure & Nature